VrushankPatel/interview-matters/replication-vs-sharding-vs-partitioning/README.md

 ### Sharding

-Sharding partitions data across multiple independent databases or servers (shards), each holding a subset of the data.
-It enables horizontal scaling by distributing load and storage.
+Sharding (horizontal partitioning) splits data by a shard key across nodes, enabling horizontal scaling.
+Each shard is independent, often with replication for durability.

 #### Key Concepts
 - **Shard Key**: A field or set of fields used to determine data distribution (e.g., user ID, timestamp).